davide-marino00/PBI_DOCS/refac.md

 			RETURN
 			    SUMX(ActiveEmployees, [MissingHours])
 ```
 - **DAX Explanation (Generated):** This DAX expression is designed to calculate the total number of "missing hours" for active employees who have not met their contracted hours in a given week.
-Here's a breakdown of what it does in simple business terms:
+Here’s a breakdown of what it does in simple business terms:

-1. **Identify Active Employees**: The code starts by creating a variable called `ActiveEmployees`.
-It filters a summarized dataset (`vw_missing_timesheet`) to focus on employees who are currently active (indicated by `CC_ActiveEmployees` being equal to 1).

-2. **Summarize Data**: Within this filtering process, it groups the data by key attributes such as employee name, year, week, unit, and subunit.
-For each group, it calculates:
+1. **Identify Active Employees**: The code first creates a list of employees from a data source called `vw_missing_timesheet`.
+It groups this data by employee name, year, week, unit, and subunit.

+2. **Calculate Missing Hours**: For each employee in this list, it calculates two key pieces of information:
-   - **Missing Hours**: This is determined by taking the total hours worked (`SUM(vw_missing_timesheet[Hours_])`) and subtracting the maximum contracted hours (`MAX(vw_missing_timesheet[ContractHours])`).
-If this value is negative, it indicates that the employee has not worked enough hours compared to what they are contracted for.
+   - **Missing Hours**: This is determined by taking the total hours worked (from `vw_missing_timesheet[Hours_]`) and subtracting the maximum contracted hours (from `vw_missing_timesheet[ContractHours]`).
+If the result is negative, it indicates that the employee has not worked enough hours compared to what they are contracted for.
-   - **Minimum Active Employees**: It also finds the minimum number of active employees in that group, which helps ensure that the calculation only includes groups where there is at least one active employee.
+   - **Minimum Active Employees**: This checks if there is at least one active employee in the data for that grouping.

-3. **Filter for Relevant Cases**: The `FILTER` function then narrows down the summarized data to only include those groups where:
+3. **Filter for Relevant Employees**: The code then filters this list to only include those employees who are active (where `MinActiveEmp` equals 1) and have negative missing hours (meaning they have not fulfilled their contracted hours).
-   - There is at least one active employee (`MinActiveEmp = 1`).
-   - The calculated missing hours are negative (`MissingHours < 0`), meaning the employee has not fulfilled their contracted hours.

-4. **Calculate Total Missing Hours**: Finally, the `RETURN` statement uses `SUMX` to sum up the missing hours for all the filtered active employees.
-This gives the total number of hours that active employees are missing compared to their contracted hours.
+4. **Sum the Missing Hours**: Finally, it sums up the missing hours for all the filtered active employees.
+This gives a total count of how many hours are missing across all relevant employees.

-In summary, this DAX measure calculates the total hours that active employees have not worked compared to their contractual obligations, focusing only on those who are currently active and have a shortfall in hours.
+In summary, this DAX measure calculates the total number of hours that active employees are missing based on their contracted hours, helping the business identify potential staffing issues or areas where employees may need additional support to meet their work commitments.

 **`ExpectedContractHoursWeekly`**